BaiShuanghao/BaiShuanghao.github.io/_pages/about.md

 # 🔥 News
+- \[2025/05\]: One paper on visual imitation learning with information theory [BC-IB](https://arxiv.org/abs/2502.02853) got accepted by ICML 2025.
 - \[2025/03\]: One [paper](https://www.sciencedirect.com/science/article/pii/S0893608025002965) on causal discovery got accepted by Neural Networks 2025.
 - \[2025/01\]: One paper ([VLAS](https://arxiv.org/abs/2502.13508))) on vision-language-action model with speech instructions got accepted by ICLR 2025.
 - \[2024/12\]: One paper ([PromptTA](https://arxiv.org/abs/2409.14163)) on VLM-based source-free domain generalization got accepted by ICASSP 2025.